nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

              1. Invalid command format!<br>
                 filter: Filters the events by the specified celebrity (case-insensitive) and displays it.<br>
                 Parameters: NAME<br>
-                Example: filter event Lebron James<br>
+                Example: `filter event Alex Yeoh`<br>

-    5. Test case: `filter event Brad Pitt` or any other contact names not found in TalentHub
+    5. Other incorrect inputs to try:  `filter event John Doe` or any other contact names not found in TalentHub

 ### Editing a person

 1. Editing a person on TalentHub

     1. **Prerequisites**: List all persons using the `list person` command.
 Multiple persons in the list.
-Contact at index 1 should be for Sydney Sweeney.
-Contact at index 2 be at

     2. Test case: `edit person 1 p/91234567 e/johndoe@example.com`
-       1. **Expected**: Edited Person: Sydney Sweeney; Phone: 91234567; Email: johndoe@example.com; Address: 311, Clementi Ave 2, #02-25; Tags: [Celebrity]
+       1. **Expected**: Edited Person: Alex Yeoh; Phone: 91234567; Email: johndoe@example.com; Address: 311, Clementi Ave 2, #02-25; Tags: [Celebrity]

-    3. Test case: edit the
+    3. Test case: Edit contact to have the same name as another contact.

-### Saving data

-1. Dealing with missing/corrupted data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-2. _{ more test cases …​ }_
+       1. **Expected**: This person already exists in the address book.

+    4. Test case: Edit contact to have the same number as another contact
+       1. **Expected**: This phone number is already being used by another person in TalentHub.

+    5. Test case: `edit person`
+       1. **Expected**
+          1. Invalid command format!<br>
+             edit person: Edits the details of the person identified by the index number used in the displayed person list.
+Existing values will be overwritten by the input values.<br>
+             Parameters: INDEX (must be a positive integer) [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]...<br>
+             Example: `edit person 1 p/91234567 e/johndoe@example.com`<br>

+    6. Other incorrect inputs to try: `edit person 0` or any other edit command with inputs of the wrong format.

+### Editing an event

+1. Editing an event on TalentHub

+   1. **Prerequisites**: List all persons using the `list event` command.
+Multiple persons in the list.

+   2. Test case: `edit event 1 t/2024-03-01 13:10 to 2024-03-01 19:30 v/Broadway c/Bernice Yu p/Alex Yeoh`
+      1. **Expected**: Edited Event: Emmys; Time: From: 2024-03-01 13:10 To: 2024-03-01 19:30; Venue: Broadway; Celebrity: Bernice Yu; Contacts: CelebrityAlex Yeoh 90765432

+   3. Test case: Edit event to have same details as another event.
+      1. **Expected**: This event already exists in TalentHub.

+   4. Test case: Same celebrity has clashing events e.g. `edit event 2 t/2024-03-01 13:10 to 2024-03-01 19:30 v/Broadway c/Bernice Yu p/David Lee`
+      1. **Expected**: Bernice Yu has another event that clashes with this event!

+   5. Test case: Celebrity is both celebrity and contact e.g. `edit event 2 p/Bernice Yu`
+      1. **Expected**: Celebrity cannot be a contact in contact list!

+   6. Test case: `edit event`
+      1. **Expected**
+         1. Invalid command format!<br>
+            edit event: Edits the details of the event identified by the index number used in the displayed event list.
+Existing values will be overwritten by the input values.<br>
+            Parameters: INDEX (must be a positive integer) [n/EVENT NAME] [t/TIME] [v/VENUE] [c/CELEBRITY]...<br>
+            Example: `edit event 1 t/2024-03-01 13:10 to 2024-03-01 19:30 v/Broadway c/David Li p/Alex Yeoh`<br>

+   7. Other incorrect inputs to try: `edit event 0` or any edit event command with inputs in the wrong format.